16. Back to the Garden.

 “Wait.
 Here’s a better idea.
 Shut me into that birdhouse.
 I can see her, I can talk to her, but I’ll be unable to assault her, if that were my underhanded intention, which it is not!”
 Sly blows a kiss to the tyke, jumps to the floor and backs away slowly, bowing respectfully with each step, as had been the protocol for taking leave of Queen Elizabeth.

 Dru sets Rosetta in front of half a pear, moves to the rear of the birdcage, and unlatches the double door.
-He jumps up in.
+The cat jumps up and in.
 It is, of course, not truly secure.
 He could crank the simple lock open in a heartbeat, but Rosetta doesn’t know that.

 “Dru,” he calls, tootle us a lively air.
 “I’m going to try something.”